jhseong7/gimbap/doc/main-concept.md

 This does not only apply to Service level providers.
 Any Go struct that is unique can be used as a provider where all components that require that as a parameter of the constructor will be automatically injected by the app.

 please check the Modules and Providers section for more information.
 [Link](./modules-providers.md)

+The current default (and only for now) dependency manager is the `FxDependencyManager` which uses `uber-go/fx` as its core resolver.

 ### Limitations